- Australian Four-handed Five Hundred

 Special K Software has software to play the card game of 500.
 This software is available at www.specialksoftware.com.

-The British site Card Game Heaven has a 500 page devoted to the nowadays rarely played 3-player game.
+The 500 page from the British site Card Game Heaven is devoted to the nowadays rarely played 3-player game.